ipa-vsp/wsg50_ros/README.md

 ## ToDo (wsg50_driver):
 1. Currently `set(CMAKE_BUILD_TYPE Debug)` is set in CMakeLists.txt to avoid `**overload**`.
 2. The error occures in file `msg.cpp` line **62**, if `set(CMAKE_BUILD_TYPE Debug)` is not set or cmake build type is *Release*.
+3. Client goal response is not called until timer is cancelled.